VanAltrades/produkter_api/README.md

 * request `https://produkter.p.rapidapi.com/texts` for relevant text JSON associated with the product.

-3. To return JSON on a different product, repeat step 1 with a new `?q` value then proceed to step 2.

 ## Access

 Access to the Produkter API is available on the [RapidAPI API Hub](https://rapidapi.com/vanaltrades/api/produkter/details).